rajeshm7910/apigee-hybrid-terraform/apigee-on-aks/README.md

 3.  **Customize the Terraform configuration files**:
     *   Review `main.tf` (and any module files) to adjust Azure resource definitions like VNet address spaces, AKS cluster version, node pool configurations (VM sizes, count, taints, labels for Apigee workloads).
-    *   Update `variables.tf` and your `terraform.tfvars` file (or create one, e.g., `terraform.tfvars`) with your specific values (e.g., Azure region, resource group name, desired cluster name, node counts, VM SKUs).
+    *   Update `terraform.tfvars` file (or create one, e.g., `terraform.tfvars`) with your specific values (e.g., Azure region and Apigee Organization etc).
+    *   Set `create_org=true` if you want the script to create Apigee organization for you.
+    *   Set `apigee_install=true` if you want the script to install Apigee Hybrid for you.
     *   Ensure your Terraform configuration outputs key values like `resource_group_name` and `aks_cluster_name` which will be used later.

 4.  **Run `terraform plan`**: